 My skincare routine is now focused on hydration and antioxidants, with the odd bit of salicylic acid in that tricky week before my period.
 It’s simple and minimizes the breakouts, but the goal is to have healthy, hydrated and glowing skin, rather than completely smooth skin.
 Those two things are not mutually exclusive.

-I so often forget acne is "normal," especially during COVID-19 when I’ve seen far fewer people in real life.
+I so often forget acne is "normal," especially during these times when I’ve seen far fewer people in real life.
 I’ve only seen faces through the distorted lens of social media, so often smoothed out and and unrealistic.
 Now that restrictions are lifting a little where I am, I’m remembering that most people actually don’t have "perfect skin," whatever that means.

 My acne may still get me down at times, but I’ve accepted it’s part of me.
 I'm no longer plastering on heavy-duty makeup as a way to shield the world from seeing my skin, and I feel so much better for it.
 So does my skin.
 My self-esteem around my skin has never been better, even though my acne remains ever-present.
 It’s been a long hard road to get here, with a great deal of self-loathing along the way, but ultimately, I’m at peace.